berlius/DeepLearningDockerfile/Kulitta/README.md

 ## Kulitta Docker image for Deep Learning

 Here are Dockerfile to get you up and running with a fully functional [Kulitta](https://github.com/donya/Kulitta) installation.
-[Web site](http://www.donyaquick.com/kulitta).
+[Website](http://www.donyaquick.com/kulitta).

 ## Setup